Teen Spirit (2018 film): Plot

-Next morning Violet realises she has lost the gold crucifix her mother gave her.
+The following morning, Violet realises she has lost the gold crucifix her mother gave her.
 Vlad wakes up on a park bench but returns to the hotel.
-Jules gives Violet her crucifix back.
-The competition proceeds with an ensemble song from all the finalists, and Violet worries about Vlad.
-Eventually, Vlad shows up and Violet says she didn't sign the contract.
-They reconcile before Violet appears on stage for her song.
+Jules returns Violet's crucifix to her and again offers her a recording contract.
+Vlad notices their conversation and leaves the hotel.
+The competition proceeds with an ensemble song from all the finalists during which Keyan is hostile towards her.
+Vlad attends and Violet says she didn't sign the contract.
+The two reconcile before Violet appears on stage for her song.
+Violet performs her final song, which receives a rapturous applause.
+She tearfully embraces Vlad backstage, who congratulates her.
+Some time later, Vlad travels to Paris to meet his daughter, while Violet is on a train with the winner's trophy beside her.

-She gives it her all using the training Vlad gave her and a much bigger dance style.
-Her backing band congratulates her, her mother rings to say she is proud, and Vlad tells her she 'did it!'
-And she was 'so good'.

-Vlad gets a train to Paris to meet his estranged daughter.
-We see Violet on a train with the winner's trophy beside her.

 Cast

 Production

 On January 30, 2017, it was revealed that actor Max Minghella would be making his directorial debut with Teen Spirit from a screenplay that he wrote.
 It was also revealed that the film would be launched to buyers at the European Film Market in Berlin in the following month.
 On February 10, 2017, it was announced that Elle Fanning would star in the film, which, at the time, was in pre-production and was being sold to international buyers at the European Film Market.
 On July 11, 2017, it was announced that principal production for Teen Spirit had commenced in London, England, with the rest of the cast confirmed as well.

-As part of her preparation for the role of Violet, Elle Fanning had her ears pierced for the first time, getting three piercings in each ear.

 In September 2018, a teaser trailer was released, revealing Rebecca Hall as having joined the cast.
 Additionally, it was announced that the film would feature performances of and music written by Robyn, Ellie Goulding, Ariana Grande, Katy Perry, Tegan & Sara, Annie Lennox, Orbital, Alice Deejay, The Undertones, Major Lazer, Grimes, Whigfield, and Sigrid, and an original song "Wildflowers" written by Carly Rae Jepsen and produced by Jack Antonoff.